ianhussey/ERROR/README.md

-### GRIM & GRIMMER
+### GRIM, GRIMMER & DEBIT

-For assessing whether reported means and standard deviations (and indeed standard errors and variances) are mathmathically possible, and therefore useful for detecting reporting errors.
+For assessing whether reported means and standard deviations (and indeed standard errors and variances) are mathematically possible for granular/discrete or binary data, and therefore useful for detecting reporting errors.

 #### Webapp